 1. PRODUCTIVITY RESPONSIBILITIES

 CIOs/CISOs are now being challenged with maintaining consistent productivity while doing more with less inside the IT department.
 IT staff are taking shortcuts to help achieve this increase in productivity.
-Without the ability to determine root cause analysis of outages, CIOs/CISOs are driving blind when it comes to a resiliency plan of action should system(s) fail other than all hands on deck approach for resolution.
+Without the ability to determine root cause analysis of outages, CIOs/CISOs are driving blind when it comes to a resiliency plan of action should system(s) fail other than an all-hands-on-deck approach for resolution.
 This culture of IT firefighting security, compliance, and general IT management has failed over the past two decades and continues to plague organizations today.

 HOW FIM HELPS